awt2542/Layers-for-Framer/README.md

 ## Methods

-Each method returns an array with layers:
+Each method on the Layers object returns an array with layers:

 .all() - All layers in your project